msu-cse-outreach/technovation-book/_sources/3-Functions/code-along.rst

 If you write down a recipe for making jelly from "fruit," "a sweetner," and some sort of "clear liquid," then you can use that recipe to create different kinds of fruit jellies.
-You can make cherry jelly from a bushel of cherries, refined sugar and tap water.
+You can make cherry jelly from a bushel of cherries, refined sugar, and tap water.
 And you can also make blueberry jelly from a basket of blueberries, unrefined sugar, and apple juice.
 And so on.